cardano-foundation/CIPs/CIP-?/README.md

 ```haskell
 shiftByteString :: BuiltinByteString -> BuiltinInteger -> BuiltinByteString
 ```
-Performs a bitwise shift of the first argument by the absolute value of the second argument, with zero padding, the direction being indicated by the sign of the second argument.
+Performs a bitwise shift of the first argument by a number of bit positions equal to the absolute value of the second argument, the direction of the shift being indicated by the sign of the second argument.

 ---
 ```haskell
 rotateByteString :: BuiltinByteString -> BuiltinInteger -> BuiltinByteString
 ```
-Performs a bitwise rotation of the first argument by the absolute value of the second argument, the direction being indicated by the sign of the second argument.
+Performs a bitwise rotation of the first argument by a number of bit positions equal to the absolute value of the second argument, the direction being indicated by the sign of the second argument.

 ---
 ```haskell